edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   1. WWW Document Root permission: We want to change the www document root permission to the default user www-data under Ubuntu.
   2. Apache Prefork and Keepalive tuning: As we will be using the memory constraint EC2 flavor t1.micro, we want to make changes to the Apache Prefork and Keepalive settings to better adapt to this flavor type.

 In AWS Opsworks the setup and configuration of Apache is performed by Chef recipes that use various parameters which can be controlled by the user via a simple JSON file.
-This way we don&#8217;t have to create a custom Chef recipe or even manually perform changes of our servers.
+This way we don't have to create a custom Chef recipe or even manually perform changes of our servers.
 Instead we can look up the <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/attributes-recipes-apache.html" target="_blank">apache2 attributes</a> which are configurable and create a custom JSON file.

 This JSON file will look as follows: